Category Archives: Cathodic Protection

 This article reviews 3 steel pipe corrosion protection methods utilizing cathodic protection.

-Cathodic protection, when applied properly, is an effective means to prevent corrosion of underground plant piping.
-For many underground applications, such as pipelines, cathodic protection system design is relatively straightforward.
+Cathodic protection (CP), when applied properly, is an effective means to prevent corrosion of underground plant piping.
+For many underground applications, such as pipelines, CP system design is relatively straightforward.
 Plant and facility environments, however, are not simple applications.
 Plants have congested underground piping systems in a tightly spaced footprint.
-The presence of copper grounding systems, foundations with reinforcing steel embedded in concrete, conduit, utility piping and structural pilings (either bare or concrete with reinforcing steel) can greatly complicate the task of designing a pipe cathodic protection system.
+The presence of copper grounding systems, foundations with reinforcing steel embedded in concrete, conduit, utility piping and structural pilings (either bare or concrete with reinforcing steel) can greatly complicate the task of designing a pipe CP system.

 For simple plant facilities, it is possible to isolate the piping and utilize a conventional galvanic corrosion prevention system.
 This works only if the plant piping is electrically isolated from other underground structures for the life of the facility.
 For most plant and facility applications, it is not practical to isolate the piping from the grounding system for the life of the facility.
 In these cases an impressed current anode system is the only alternative.

-There are three basic approaches to cathodically protect underground piping and structures using impressed current anodes.
+There are three basic approaches to protect underground piping and structures using impressed current anodes.

 1. Deep Anode